liip/LiipDrupalLess/README.txt

 RTL support will work as long as your file names end with ".css.less".

 Assuming your file is named "somename.css.less", Drupal automatically looks for a file name "somename-rtl.css.less"

+Variables and Functions:

+Variable defaults can be defined in .info files for modules or themes.
+Any variables defined will be automatically available inside style sheets associated with the module or theme.

+.info file:

+less[vars][@varname] = #bada55

+Look in less.api.php for LESS Variable and Function hooks.